-Shopping for an Australian Shepherd can be a daunting, yet exciting task.
-There are so many things to consider when picking out a dog.
+Shopping for an Australian Shepherd can be a intimidating yet exciting task.
+There are so many things to consider.
 For example, which coat color will you want?
 There are over 14 color variations of the Australian Shepherd!

 More importantly, do you want a purebred or mixed Australian Shepherd?
-We know Aussies have fantastic temperaments and are adorable, but mixed Aussies are just as great.
+Aussies have fantastic temperaments, but mixed Aussies are just as great.
 In fact, some owners prefer a mixed breed – for good reason!